The 425 is part of the “Cadillac” line of John Deere garden tractors, including the 445 and 455 models.

 Visit this guide on John Deere snow blowers for information on clearing snow from driveways.

-Learn how to choose the best lawn mower for your shape and size of garden.
+Learn how to choose the best lawn mower for your shape and size of the garden.
 Which lawn mower is best for you, a rotary or cylinder?
 Would you prefer Gas or Electric powered?